-Vatican spokesman Greg Burke and his deputy resign suddenly
+Vatican spokesman and his deputy resign suddenly

-VATICAN CITY (AP) — The Vatican spokeman, Greg Burke, and his deputy have resigned suddenly.
-A Vatican statement said Pope Francis accepted their resignation Monday.
+VATICAN CITY (AP) — The Vatican spokesman, Greg Burke, and his deputy resigned suddenly Monday amid an overhaul of the Vatican’s communications operations that coincides with a troubled period in Pope Francis’ papacy.

 In a tweet, Burke said he and his deputy, Paloma Garcia Ovejero, had resigned effective Jan.
-1. Burke wrote “At this time of transition in Vatican communications, we think it’s best the Holy Father is completely free to assemble a new team.”
+1. Francis accepted the resignation Monday, the Vatican said in a statement.

-Francis named a member of the Vatican’s communications office, Alessandro Gisotti, as an interim replacement.
+“At this time of transition in Vatican communications, we think it’s best the Holy Father is completely free to assemble a new team,” Burke wrote.

-The pope has recently overhauled the Vatican’s media operations by ousting the longtime editor of the Vatican newspaper and naming a new director of editorial content for all Vatican media.
+He and Garcia both thanked the pope.
+“A stage is ending.
+Thank you for these two and a half years,” Garcia tweeted.

 Most Read Nation & World Stories